hyperledger/fabric/docs/source/config_update.md

 This configuration is stored on the ledger in a **block**, and is therefore known as a configuration (config) block.
 Configuration blocks contain a single configuration.
-The first of these blocks is known as the “genesis block” and contains the initial configuration required to bootstrap a channel.
+The first of these blocks is known as the "genesis block" and contains the initial configuration required to bootstrap a channel.
 Each time the configuration of a channel changes it is done through a new configuration block, with the latest configuration block representing the current channel